Best TV character mistakes of all time

 Character mistake: In "I Heart Dancing", the lady at the Krusty Krab tells Spongebob the dancing audition is the next day.
 Later, Spongebob is practicing at Squidward's house for a whole night, and the next morning Squidward says they have one more day to practice, even though the audition should have been that day.

 Character mistake: At one point in the show, Roger throws a bucket of water (in disguise as Scotch Bingeington) on Francine claiming "Wet T-Shirt Contest!"
 Francine looks disgusted when Roger states "Eh, give this one a four" to the guy judging the contest, then says to Francine "Don't feel bad, you've had three kids."
 Francine replies "I've had two." and Roger gasps and puts a consoling hand on Francine's shoulder.
-This is wrong because Francine has birthed three children.
-She gave birth to Greg and Terry's baby in Season 3 Episode 7 "Surro-Gate."
+This is wrong because Francine has birthed four children.
+She previously gave birth to Bailey (Hayley's twin), and Greg and Terry's baby in Season 3 Episode 7 "Surro-Gate."

 Character mistake: Episode 6.12, Moving The Chains: Marcus tells House that he and Eric were arrested for stealing a car, he was 16 and Eric was 14.
 He also says that his brother never did anything criminal after that.
 In season 1, we were told that Eric was 16 when he was arrested for stealing a car.